 Shibden Valley was my playground when growing up and is a special place.

 Art is a very personal activity and I paint purely in watercolour.
 My process completely reflects my personality as I prepare with a detailed plan in pencil before layering colour in free flowing large brushstrokes to build transparent colours.
 When it all seems out of control I then use the pencil plan to bring the detail back to a realistic image but still retaining some of the wild, flowing marks and texture which can only achieved with this medium.

 I am interested in painting colour, texture and pattern affected by light which is reflected by my range of work.
 Influenced greatly by the watercolours of John Singer Sargent many works search for the elusive luminecence of light only found abroad.

 This year I began to work closer with Bankfield Museum and Shibden Hall adding images to the Shibden Collection and local heritage stock of prints for sale.

 Many of the original paintings are to exhibit for sale alongside in the museums this year.

-During the Anne Lister Birthday Week celebrations 2nd-9th April I will be painting en plein air, weather dependent, around the hall and parkland, you can follow my journey @JaneAustinWatercolour
+During the Anne Lister Birthday Week celebrations at Shibden Hall 2nd-9th April I was painting en plein air when the weather allowed and people were able to follow my chilly and wet journey @JaneAustinWatercolour

 A full programme of tuition is now available though spaces are limited.

-In March I am sending my painting 'Fishing Boat, Cala Figuera' off to The Mall Galleries
+In March I sent my painting 'Fishing Boat, Cala Figuera' off to The Mall Galleries

 for the pre selection stage of the